-Personally, I earned a PhD to be financially independent, live in a nice house, drive a reliable car, drink decent wine, eat fresh organic food, and travel.
-I did not get a PhD to be dependent, worry about my finances, rent crappy apartments, drive shitty cars, and make $25 an hour.
-(Do the math: $50,000/50 weeks/40 hours = $25/hr. ) And I have student loans, so I can’t afford to work for low wages anyway.
+Personally, I earned a PhD to be financially independent, live in a nice house, drive a reliable car, drink decent whiskey, eat fresh organic food, and travel.
+I did not get a PhD to worry about my finances, rent crappy apartments, drive a shitty car, and make $12.50 an hour.
+(Do the math: $25,000/50 weeks/40 hours = $12.50/hr. ) And I have student loans, so I can’t afford to work for low wages anyway.

 No, money does not buy happiness.
 But not having enough money isn’t the pathway to happiness either.
 In fact, more stress and anxiety and unhappiness comes from not having money.
 Don’t underestimate the importance of making a decent income.

 6. We are not the first generation to suffer enormous personal disappointment.
 Many of us are children of baby boomers who were raised to believe in a system of meritocracy.
 Our parents’ world is not our world.
 In many ways, we have more in common with our grandparents’ and great grandparents’ generations.

-No, I didn’t get to be a history professor like I always imagined, but I had the luxury of having this dream.
-I am the descendant of a sheep rancher and farmer.
-Through the benefit of a good public education system in Canada, I was able to attend the University of North Carolina at Chapel Hill, a top 10 program in my field.
+No, I didn’t get to be a history professor like I had imagined, but I had the luxury of having this dream.
+I am the great grand daughter of a sheep rancher and farmer.
+Through the benefit of a good public education system in Canada, I was able to earn a PhD from the University of North Carolina at Chapel Hill, a top 10 program in my field.

 And so are you.

-Now go search for new adventures, for new opportunities, and continue to be your fabulous, successful self.
+Now, go search for new adventures, for new opportunities, and continue to be your fabulous, successful self.

 And don’t let anyone in academia or outside of it make you feel small, or like a failure, for leaving.